Pest Control

 How do mattress encasements help control bed bug infestations?

-Encasements trap and starve bed bugs.
-They prevent escape and re-infestation.
-Choose the right protector and install it correctly.
+Encasements trap and starve bed bugs by preventing escape and re-infestation.
+Choose a bed bug-specific protector and install it correctly.

 When should I call a professional exterminator for a bed bug infestation?